Battlefield Tours

 _______

-The most famous battle fought in the Netherlands was operation Market Garden, a push to capture the bridges across the main rivers.
+The most famous battle fought in the Netherlands was Operation Market Garden, a push to capture the bridges across the main rivers.
 This turned out to be "A Bridge too Far".

 Operation Market Garden

-From the Belgium border all the way to Arnhem there are many stories to tell and sites to visit.
+From the Belgian border all the way to Arnhem there are many stories to tell and sites to visit.
 It was an incredibly complicated battle and only when you stand on the actual ground can you truly appreciate the dynamics, distances and obstacles involved.
 Only then does the battle start to make sense.

 The Battle of Arnhem